cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/limits.md

 ## Script limits

-Cloudflare provides an unlimited number of scripts for our Workers for Platforms customers.
+Cloudflare provides an unlimited number of scripts for Workers for Platforms customers.
 ​​
 ## Bindings

 You can use Workers [bindings](/workers/platform/bindings) with the dynamic dispatch Worker or any namespaced Workers.
-Your User Workers cannot be defined as Durable Objects.
+Your user Workers cannot be defined as Durable Objects.
 User Workers can have a Durable Objects binding.

-Bindings for your Dispatch Worker or any User Workers can be defined on multipart script uploads in the metadata blob.
+Bindings for your dynamic dispatch Worker or any user Workers can be defined on multipart script uploads in the metadata blob.

+{{<Aside type="warning">}}

-Note: Any product specific limits still apply to your account (eg. the 100 KV namespace limit) Please fill out the Limit Increase Request form if you would like them increased.
+Any product specific limits still apply to your account (for example, the [100 KV namespace limit](/workers/platform/limits/#kv-limits)).
+You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
+To increase a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

+{{</Aside>}}

 ## ​Tags